raidionics/Raidionics-Slicer/README.md

 Open 3D Slicer and open the python interaction window. import pip (if it doesn't work => from pip._internal import main as pipmain) pip.main(['install', 'package_name']) or pipmain(['install', 'package_name'])

+2.4  Plugin use
+The plugin can be found in the Modules drop-down list, inside the 'Machine Learning' category.

 ## 3. Docker setup
 A proper Docker setup is **mandatory** since all processing is performed within